Linaro/website/_posts/2012/07/2012-07-26-linaro-12-07-released.markdown

   Groups, Landing Teams and Platform Teams \xE2\x80\x93 who have provided all the updates and new features that are integrated on top of Android and Ubuntu during this release cycle."
-keywords: Linaro, Linux On ARM, Open Source, ARM, 12.07, Release, Announcement, Ubuntu, Android
+keywords: Linaro, Linux On Arm, Open Source, Arm, 12.07, Release, Announcement, Ubuntu, Android
 layout: post
 link: /blog/releases-blog/linaro-12-07-released/